pavedroad-io/pavedroad/repo-templates/oss-default/CONTRIBUTING.md

 ## Adding New Resources

 ### Project Organization
-The Crossplane project is based on and intially created by using [Kubebuilder is a framework for building Kubernetes APIs](https://github.com/kubernetes-sigs/kubebuilder).
+The {{org}} project is based on and intially created by using [Kubebuilder is a framework for building Kubernetes APIs](https://github.com/kubernetes-sigs/kubebuilder).

-The Crossplane project organizes resources (api types and controllers) by grouping them by Cloud Provider with further sub-group by resource type
+The {{org}} project organizes resources (api types and controllers) by grouping them by Cloud Provider with further sub-group by resource type

 The Kubebuilder framework does not provide good support for projects with multiple groups and group tiers which contain resources with overlapping names.
 For example: